cogini/mix_deploy/README.md

 with "!" so it runs with elevated permissions, not as the `foo` user.

 We need to set the `CONFIG_S3_BUCKET` variable in the environment so that `deploy-sync-config-s3` can use it.
-We can set it in the `mix_systemd` config or put it in `/etc/foo/environment`.
+We can set it in `env_vars` or put it in the file `/etc/foo/environment`.

 * `/srv/foo/etc/environment` settings are configured at deploy time.
 * `/etc/foo/environment` settings might come from an S3
 bucket.

-* `/run/foo/environment` settings are generated dynamically.
+* `/run/foo/environment` settings might be generated dynamically, e.g. getting
+  the IP address.

 For example, `post_build` commands in the CodeBuild CI `buildspec.yml` file can generate a config file `files/etc/environment`: